 Introduction

-This paper will introduce research into lives of young subjects in several Moravian towns and villages in the eighteenth century.
-The years following after a child had left their home tended to be the most dynamic in life.
+This paper will provide an investigative account of research into lives of young subjects in several Moravian towns and villages in the eighteenth century.
+The years after a child had left their home tended to be the most dynamic in life.
 Both boys and girls started to work as servants.
 Boys also had an opportunity to study or learn crafts.
 A minority of young people could not or did not want to work and thus they became beggars and wanderers.
-The focus of this research is on various factors which affected lives of young people, such as gender, social status or the place of origin.
+The focus of this research is on various factors which affected lives of young people, such as gender, social status or place of origin.

 The project is based on data collected from registers of inhabitants and orphans, which were written on an annual basis by estate administrators in Slavkov u Brna, Dalešice and Jaroměřice nad Rokytnou.
 These registers contain information about the social status of fathers, the age of all family members and the place where they stayed in a particular year and allow a historian to use them in various ways.

-First, quantitative methods of historical demography bring general conclusions about children and young people as a group.
+First, quantitative methods of historical demography provide general conclusions about children and young people as a group.
 A detailed analysis of a sufficient sample shows ways in which the above-mentioned factors interact and determine the future of young people.

 Second, it is possible to focus on individual subjects and compile their biographies from the birth to the wedding or death.
 This microhistorical approach shows that conclusions made by quantitative research might not be valid for all inhabitants of early modern villages and towns and that there are also other factors influencing people’s lives.

-Finally, adding more sources into the source base enables the researcher to use approaches of historical anthropology and try to ascertain how character and personal relationships altered somebody’s future.
+Finally, adding more sources into the source base enables the researcher to use approaches of historical anthropology in order to ascertain how character and personal relationships altered somebody’s future.
 Criminal records and prenuptial agreements are used for this purpose.

 The combination of these research methods will provide a detailed examination of the lives of young subjects at the time of enlightened reforms.